The Bankrate promise

 Consider a debt consolidation loan

 One component of your debt reduction plan could be a debt consolidation loan (a type of personal loan), Triggs says.
 But that’s only if you qualify for a loan with a lower interest rate than your credit card or cards are charging.

 A debt consolidation loan gives you “the ability to make the same payment every month at a fixed interest rate with a fixed loan term, usually between 36 and 60 months,” he says.

 If a debt consolidation loan isn’t available, Triggs suggests seeking help from a nonprofit consumer credit counseling agency like Money Management International.

 The bottom line

 A balance transfer lets you pay off debt without worrying so much about double-digit interest rates.
-In the end, a balancer transfer can help keep your credit healthy.
+In the end, a balance transfer can help keep your credit healthy.